Generative AI in Professional Services: Finding the Balance Between Opportunity and Risk

 Arun Narayanan

-With over 25 years of experience in Consulting, Pre-Sales, and Thought Leadership, Arun Narayanan leads the Hi-Tech & Professional Services (HTPS) practice at Hexaware Technologies and is a key member of the Gen AI Consulting & Practice (North America) team.
+With over 25 years of experience in Consulting, Pre-Sales, and Thought Leadership, Arun Narayanan leads the High Tech & Professional Services (HTPS) practice at Hexaware Technologies and is a key member of the Gen AI Consulting & Practice (North America) team.
 As an accomplished HTPS and Gen AI leader, Arun excels in driving meaningful business outcomes through technology.
 His expertise in customer management, combined with a strong focus on Strategy and Domain-specific solutions, enables him to deliver comprehensive services that effectively meet customer needs.

 Read more Read more image